Niagara Falls Canada: Perfect 3 Day Itinerary

 DINNER: Niagara Winery

-Another great option is the Whiskey Bar at Wayne Gretzky’s Winery, which offers good food and a relaxed atmosphere.
-Be sure to make a reservation, as winery restaurants can fill up quickly, especially in summer.
+Another great option is the Whiskey Bar at Wayne Gretzky’s Winery, which offers excellent food, craft cocktails, and a laid-back, welcoming atmosphere.

-Food at the wineries are much better quality and value than the options around Clifton Hill.
-I highly recommend visiting at least one winery during your Niagara Falls vacation.
+Winery restaurants tend to offer much higher quality (and better value) than the more touristy spots around Clifton Hill, so I highly recommend making time for at least one during your Niagara Falls getaway.

 Getting Around Niagara Falls